yasirbhutta/yasirbhutta.github.io/capcut/index.md

 **Benefits:**

-* **Karaoke Creation:** Isolate the voice and remove the background music to create a karaoke-style version of your video song.
+* **Karaoke Creation:** Isolate the voice and  the background music to create a karaoke-style version of your video song.
 * **Focus on Vocals:** If your video features someone speaking with background music, isolating the voice can make their speech clearer and easier to understand.
 * **Creative Remixes:** You can use the isolated vocals to create remixes or mashups by combining them with different backing music.